SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `REPP-check-reason`: An optional alternative for the "object:reason" element in an Object Check response and MUST be used accordingly.

-- `REPP-Queue-Size`: Return the number of messages in the qeueue waiting to being retrived by the client.
+- `REPP-Queue-Size`: Return the number of unackknowledged messages in the client message queue.
     <!--TODO ISSUE 40: return queue size for all results-->

 - `Cache-Control`:  ...
 TBD: the idea is to prohibit caching.
 Even though it will probably work and be useful in some scenario's, it also complicates matters.